top of page

 They’re missing the point.
 Winning Comes From Value.

 Prospects award their business to the winners of pitches because they have truly established their “value.”
 Not the lowest price or the most efficient process.
-By “value” I’m referring to the company’s ability to get the job done for the client at a fair price and a fair profit.
+By “value” we are referring to the company’s ability to drive reputational or financial benefits to the client, at a fair price that delivers a strong return on investment for the client.

 This HBR article says it well.
 Companies that have won in the marketplace have done so by improving what the author calls “CVP” – Customer Value Proposition.
 They’re able to do things that the client needs to get done at the right price while making a reasonable profit.

 Many firms involved in new business pitches place little emphasis on the components that define customer value.
 Instead, they lead and then hammer to death their own capabilities.
 They think prospects care.
-Nope.
+Not really.

 Prospects want to know you’ll do what they need to get done at a price they’re willing to pay.
 Yes, capabilities matter, but only those that can be brought to solve the prospect’s business problem.
 Prospects want to hear about your process, but only as reassurance that what you’ve done successfully for others can be done successfully for them.
 Not because your processes are, themselves, anything special or unique.